Engineering Project Coordinator

 EXPERIENCE AND EDUCATION:

 Professional experience in contract administration, construction management, engineering, or related fields is desired, although not required for this position.

 Possession of a Bachelorís degree in business administration, construction management, engineering or a related field.

 LICENSE OR CERTIFICATE

 Possession of an appropriate, valid California driverís license at the time of appointment, to be maintained as a condition of continued employment.

-Maintain the following physical abilities: see well enough to read instructions; sufficient dexterity and hand-eye coordination to operate drafting and field surveying equipment; read fine print and view computer screens; hear well enough to converse on the telephone and in person; use of hands and fingers for use of computer keyboard, filing, writing and answering telephone; capable of clear speech; able to lift and carry objects weighing up to 40 pounds; climb stairs and ladders; stamina to work long hours and attend night meetings.
+Maintain the following physical abilities: see well enough to read instructions; sufficient dexterity and hand-eye coordination to operate computer equipment; read fine print and view computer screens; hear well enough to converse on the telephone and in person; use of hands and fingers for use of computer keyboard, filing, writing and answering telephone; capable of clear speech; able to lift and carry objects weighing up to 40 pounds; climb stairs and ladders.